 The Gandhi House

-We are so excited to have moved in March 2012 into our new house in Rochester’s Plymouth-Exchange (PLEX) neighborhood, at 929 S Plymouth!
+On March 2012, the Gandhi Institute moved into the Gandhi House in Rochester’s Plymouth-Exchange (PLEX) neighborhood, at 929 S Plymouth!

 History of the house: